vmstan/vmstan.github.io/about/index.md

 ## Community Engagement

-> IT is not just about what happens in the 9-5.
-It’s engagement with the community that surrounds the infrastructure ecosystem
+> IT is not just about what happens in the 9 to 5 -- it’s engagement with the community that surrounds the infrastructure ecosystem

 * VMware vExpert since 2013
 * Dell EMC Elect since 2017